compromise-evident/pqML/README.md

 <br>
 <br>

-# Make your own training-data
+# Make your own train.txt

 * Each line starts with one label digit.
 * Then the space character.
 * Then up to 98 characters (bytes 32-126.)
 * Then the Linux new line character (byte 10 or \n.)

+# Make your own test.txt

-Testing-data is the same but with items not found in the training-data.
+Testing-data should be the same as training-data but of unique items.
-It lets you thoroughly verify that the model can generalize on your data and not just on something less intense like ezMNIST.
+Testing-data lets you thoroughly and automatically verify that the model can generalize on your data and not just on something less intense like ezMNIST.
 If train.txt is missing, pqML will test then halt.
-And if test.txt is missing, pqML will train then halt.
+And if test.txt is missing, pqML will train then halt, because

-* "test.txt" can contain data without labels;
-  pqML then classifies each item and writes the results to file.
+* "test.txt" can contain data without labels; pqML then classifies each item and writes the results to file.

 <br>
 <br>